-Within two to three business days, professional locators will come to your location and mark underground utility lines-including pipelines (marked with yellow flags or paint)-so you can work around them, saving yourself from possible injury or property damage.
+Within two to three business days, professional locators will come to your location and mark underground utility lines-including pipelines (marked with yellow flags or paint)-so you can work around them, saving yourself from possible

 If you see someone digging or disturbing the soil and there are no flags or marks on the ground, please stop the activity and ask the person to call 811 before continuing.
-Do not rely on word-ofmouth, maps, memory, or pipeline markers when planning a digging project.
+Do not rely on word-of-mouth, maps, memory or pipeline markers when planning a digging project.